 Supporting our people and communities

-We focus on inclusion and diversity in our business, and are working on fostering an inclusive workplace culture, increasing the representation of women across all parts of the business, maintaining our Rainbow Tick, and increasing leadership opportunities for groups that are currently under-represented: women, Maori, Pasifika, and indigenous people.
+We focus on inclusion and diversity in our business, and are working on fostering an inclusive workplace culture, increasing the representation of women across all parts of the business, maintaining our Rainbow Tick, and increasing leadership opportunities for women, Māori, Pasifika, and indigenous people.

 Our door is open to talented employees, or future employees, from all backgrounds.
 To help everyone to get into a great career with us, we have a range of youth development and student scholarships including First Foundation, TupuToa, and other internship and graduate positions.
 They can all be viewed here.

 We also have a responsibility to those who work with us.
 In FY20 we published our Human Rights Policy and our Supplier Code of Conduct, outlining how we and our suppliers will ensure ethical treatment of people who work with us.
 We support labour rights and freedom of association for our people and within in our supply chain, and 23% of our workforce are part of a union and/or or covered by collective bargaining agreements.
 In FY21, we focused on identifying areas with potential risk for forms of modern slavery in our supply chain, completed risk assessments to identify where to focus, and published our Modern Slavery Statement in March 2021